One of the things that make truck accident cases unique is the complex laws that big trucks are subject to.

 Maryland truck accident lawyers need to be familiar with Title 49, Parts 350 to 399 of the FMCSR that deal specifically with commercial trucks.

 While the trucking industry was deregulated substantially in the last 20 years, and the licensing and monitoring of professional truck drivers is now handled on the state level, the FMCSR continues to provide safety standards by which professional truck drivers and motor carriers are required to follow in the operation of commercial motor vehicles.

 The FMCSR standards apply to all interstate trucking operations in the United States, including Maryland.

-For intrastate trucking (truck operating only in Maryland), Maryland has adopted virtually some of the FMCSR regulations with change, specifically Parts 382, 390-393, and 395-399 have been incorporated by reference into Maryland law with only minor exceptions (such a Part 391 exception for farmers transporting by truck farm products within 150 miles of the farm).
+For intrastate trucking (trucks operating only in Maryland), Maryland has adopted virtually some of the FMCSR regulations with change; specifically, Parts 382, 390-393, and 395-399 have been incorporated by reference into Maryland law with only minor exceptions (such as Part 391 exception for farmers transporting by truck farm products within 150 miles of the farm).

 Here are some areas of trucking that Maryland regulates:

 - Requirements for a Commercial Driver’s License in Maryland: While Maryland aligns with the federal standards for commercial driver’s licenses, the state has implemented some additional mandates.
 For instance, background checks are compulsory for all CDL applicants in Maryland.

 - Regulations on Hours of Service in Maryland: In Maryland, the rules governing hours of service closely mirror those set at the federal level, with a few state-specific variations.
 Notably, Maryland permits truck operators to drive for a maximum of 12 hours on certain days under specific conditions.